Authorizations

 The number of articles to return per page.

-If true, includes an NLP layer with each article in the response.
-This layer provides enhanced information such as theme classification, article summary, sentiment analysis, tags, and named entity recognition.
+If true, includes an NLP object for each article in the response.
+This object provides results of NLP analysis, including article theme, summary, sentiment, tags, and named entity recognition if available.

 To learn more, see NLP features.

-If true, filters the results to include only articles with an NLP layer.
-This allows you to focus on articles that have been processed with advanced NLP techniques.
+If true, filters results to include only articles that have NLP data.

 To learn more, see NLP features.